Azure-Samples/ms-identity-javascript-tutorial/5-Deployment/README.md

 |------------------|-------------------|---------------|
 | deployment, storage accounts, app services | [Protect and call a web API](https://github.com/Azure-Samples/ms-identity-javascript-tutorial/tree/master/3-Authorization-II/3-1-call-api) | |

-# Deploy your JavaScript Applications to Azure Cloud and use Azure Services to Manage your Operations
+# Deploy your JavaScript Applications to Azure Cloud and use Azure Services to manage your Operations

  1. [Overview](#overview)
  1. [Scenario](#scenario)